-Every year during the AGM, members vote on an annual budget and 3-year plan that directs funds toward specific projects and community events.
-Here are a few of our accomplishments:
+During Annual General Meetings members vote on an annual budget and a 3-year plan that directs funds toward specific projects and community events.
+Here are a few of our accomplishments over the years:

 In 2018, the electrical system was replaced to support both fountains and a new aeration system.
 The aeration system will help oxygenate the pond which, in turn, will reduce the growth of algae.

 TGHA Board members developed a 10-year plan with a vision of being one of the most desirable places to live in the City of Edmonton.
 This 10-year plan guides shorter 3-year plans that are discussed and voted upon by all members during the Annual General Meeting.